This is a self-made, heavily customized, router for personal and professional purposes (good or bad intentions matter not!).

 As for the stock firmware, I could not dump my exact factory version because I had an issue with TTL serial communication, this will be discussed later.
 Fortunately there are official releases published by D-Link but they are getting a little tricky to find so I'll post links to a couple of firmwares in my own server.

+There's no better mod than enabling TTL serial communication on the device and I did a couple of things about it.
 All DIR-868L revisions have the UART points on the board but they have no connectors so I soldered a DuPont male header.
 These points can be found, at label JP1, between the two leds in revision A and B, but in revision C they are located at the top right of the board (with the board oriented so that the ports are facing towards you).

+A 5-pin header is required although only 4 pins are connected, the remaining one must be removed with a plier.
 Next you'll see illustrated the UART header with it's pins identified, followed by a custom made cable with DuPont female connector plugged to the header.

 The custom UART cable connects on the other side to a custom PCB that exposes a new UART header on the back of the router.
 This allows to establish an external serial connection without the need to open up the router.
 This will be shown later after I cover the next mod because in the end both mods converge at this back point.